Peter Yang, MD

 He is an author of peer-reviewed articles published in Nature Communications, Journal of NeuroOncology, Translational Stroke Research, Journal of Neurosurgery: Pediatrics, Neurosurgical Focus, Neuro-Oncology Advances, Child’s Nervous System, Brain Sciences, and The International Journal of Nanomedicine.
 He has given oral presentations at national meetings, including the American Association for Neurological Surgeons and the Congress of Neurological Surgeons.

-Dr. Yang’s research is motivated by real-world clinical challenges that young patients face and the desperate need for beter understanding and treatment of neurological disorders.
+Dr. Yang’s research is motivated by real-world clinical challenges that young patients face and the desperate need for better understanding and treatment of neurological disorders.
 His interests include developing tissue engineering platforms to investigate central nervous system development and bringing novel biotechnologies and therapeutics from bench to bedside to improve patient outcomes.

 Collaboration with Referring Physicians